joseareia/ipleiria-thesis/README.md

 <br/>

 <p float="left">
-<a href="https://github.com/joseareia/ipleiria-thesis">IPLeiria Thesis</a> is an open-source LaTeX template <b>designed for creating professional theses, dissertations, and academic reports</b> specifically tailored for the <a href="https://www.ipleiria.pt/" target="_blank">Polytechnic University of Leiria</a> students.
+<a href="https://github.com/joseareia/ipleiria-thesis">IPLeiria Thesis</a> is an open-source LaTeX template <b>designed for creating professional thesis, dissertations, and academic reports</b> specifically tailored for the <a href="https://www.ipleiria.pt/" target="_blank">Polytechnic University of Leiria</a> students.
 It was developed to ensure a <b>clean, aesthetically pleasing, and professional design</b> while remaining highly customizable to suit various needs.
 The template is also user-friendly, making it accessible even for newcomers.

 Curious to see it in action?
 Check out the <a href="https://www.overleaf.com/latex/templates/polytechnic-university-of-leiria-thesis-template/tqgbrncfhwgt" target="_blank">PDF</a> demo for a preview!
 </p>